Will & Woody

 Will & Woody is a syndicated Australian radio show hosted by Will McMahon and Woody Whitelaw across the KIIS Network and Super Radio Network.
 The show in its current form first aired on the KIIS Network on 18 January 2018.

+The pair first met during their school years at Scotch College in Melbourne.

 History

 Hit Network

 McMahon and Whitelaw have hosted radio shows together since 2011, after being spotted by broadcaster Steve Vizard after performing at a law school revue in Melbourne.
 The pair were recruited as fill-in presenters for The Kyle & Jackie O Show, and were later heard nationally on the Today Network.

 In October 2013, Southern Cross Austereo announced that McMahon and Whitelaw will host 92.9 Perth's breakfast radio program, alongside Heidi Anderson.
 In addition to their Perth shows, the pair were also heard on Fox FM Melbourne's Saturday breakfast program, between January and August 2017.

 In August 2017, McMahon and Whitelaw departed Hit92.9 and its parent company, Southern Cross Austereo.